How Zippy from Rainbow can help with your Sales Conversations

 And yes it will feel painfully…. interminably….. long….. to you…….. the one who is waiting…….

-But for your client it won’t be an uncomfortable silence that they experience at all – instead, they will experience the space to process in the way they need to – and when they’ve done that they will speak – I promise!
+But your client won’t be experiencing an uncomfortable silence at all – instead, they will experience the space to process in the way they need to – and when they’ve finished doing that they will speak – I promise!

 So next time, try zipping up and see what happens!